dansal0807/harrypoter-search/README.md

 # harrypoter-search
 This project is developed in Flask and aim to give a basic user interface in which it can search for the information on Harry Potter main characters.

-# Here we can see the User's choices in the project:
+# Here we can see the users' options:

 ![first_page](https://github.com/dansal0807/harrypoter-search/blob/main/imagens/first_page.jpeg)